stevymonkam/angular-springboot-with-docker/README.md

 ### Dans ce project je dois resoudre les besoin suivant

- 1) deployer une app angular avec docker et ercire le docker-compose pour codifier mon infrastructure deployer
+1) deploy an Angular app with docker and use docker-compose to code my deploy infrastructure
- 2) deployer une app java springboot avec docker installer et configurer la bd mysql et la faire communiquer avec le back end ercire le      docker-compose pour codifier mon infrastructure deployer
+2) deploy a springboot java app with docker install and configure the mysql database and make it communicate with the back end use docker-compose to codify my deploy infrastructure
- 3) automatiser le deployement de l'app angular avec jenkins ecrire une pipeline complete et le deployer dans le cloud provider hiruku
+3) automate the deployment of the Angular app with Jenkins, write a complete pipeline and deploy it in the cloud provider heroku

 Link front end : https://github.com/stevymonkam/contratti_deploy